 The library of SNES games available on Switch as part of the Nintendo Switch Online subscription service currently stands at 39 titles.
 While it may have a way to go to match the 56 NES games on the service, there are still plenty of SNES gems to enjoy on Switch.

 But which of the SNES offerings are the best?
-Well, we've ranked them ourselves, but we asked Nintendo Life readers to rate the available SNES games on Switch, too, using our User Rating system.
+Well, we asked Nintendo Life readers to rate the available SNES games on Switch, too, using our User Rating system.
 The time has come to reveal the results!

 The following list is compiled using the ratings (out of 10) given to each game in our database.
 It should be noted, however, that this list is not set in stone and will automatically change over time, reflecting the changing ratings (and new additions to the NSO library).
 If you look below and see a game you think deserves to be higher up, click on the 'Profile' button and score it yourself - your personal rating could boost its placement in the overall ranking.

 So, sit back and enjoy the best SNES games available on Nintendo Switch Online...

 Doomsday Warrior is largely junk, with a few redeeming elements.
 The character roster is pretty dumb, but it is interesting to play as characters that would probably be considered villains in other games.
 There aren’t many backgrounds, but some of them are pretty cool, like stages consisting of floating coloured tiles, or a stage on a rooftop that seems tilted on its side, seeming to defy gravity.
 Overall, it’s about what you’d expect from Telenet; some neat ideas, tossed into a game that passes the bare minimum level of playability, all to exploit a hungry market.